David Daube: Career

-In 1970, at the height of his career, he left his fellowship at All Souls College and his chair, Regius Professor of Civil Law (Oxford), and moved to California, where he became Professor-in-Residence at UC Berkeley's law school, then known as Boalt Hall, where he taught for the rest of his life.
-He married again in 1986.
+In 1970, at the height of his career, he left his fellowship at All Souls College and his chair, Regius Professor of Civil Law, and moved to California, where he became Professor-in-Residence at the University of California, Berkeley's law school, then known as Boalt Hall, where he taught for the rest of his life.
+He retired in 1994.